Why baby learning games are meant to be played over and over (and over) again.

 Other playtime challenges:

 - Is your baby a little… bossy?
 It’s common for children to tell their parents what to do during playtime.
 Try not to take it as a sign of disrespect.
 When children take the lead, they’re building confidence and cultivating self-directed learning, leadership, and decision-making skills.
-Your child shouldn’t be mean or rude but allowing her to direct play in a respectful way is good for her cognitive development.
-Try asking your daughter “What do I do next?” and see how she responds!
+Your child shouldn’t be mean or rude but allowing them to direct play in a respectful way is good for their cognitive development.
+Try asking your child “What do I do next?” and see how they respond!